The acute symptoms of COVID-19—cough, fever, and shortness of breath—can develop two to 14 days after exposure to coronavirus.

 Should you contact your doctor?

-If you have a fever over 100 degrees AND a cough or shortness of breath, call the MANA Fever Hotline at (479) 435-2500, and please call to schedule a follow-up telemedicine visit with your primary care doctor within 48 hours.
+If you have a fever over 100 degrees AND a cough or shortness of breath, call your doctor’s office.
 Your MANA primary care doctor will monitor your symptoms by scheduling TeleVisits with you every few days.

 The best way to slow the spread of COVID-19 is to limit your exposure to coronavirus: